nnellans/terraform-guide/README.md

 ### State Files
 - State Files use a custom JSON format
-- You should NEVER manually edit State Files.
-Instead, use commands like `terraform import` and `terraform state` to modify the state
+- Ideally, you should NEVER manually edit State Files.
+Instead, use commands like `terraform import` and `terraform state`, or blocks like `import` and `moved`, to modify the state
 - You should NEVER store your State Files in Version Control Systems like Git:
   - State Files are stored in plain text, and they often include passwords and other sensitive information
 - Make sure your State Files are stored in a secure location and accessible only by users or accounts who require access